allanhechen/distributed-notification-system/docs/decisions/0005-server-request-idempotency.md

 We will implement end-to-end idempotency checks consistent throughout the application servers.
-This will be accomplished by generating an idempotency key on the client, sent with the `X-Idempotency-Key` header on every request.
+This will be accomplished by generating an idempotency key on the client, sent with the `X-REQUEST-ID` header on every request.

 The server reasonably assumes that a client will generate a new idempotency key for every request.
 The server will store all idempotency